Contact Carter Yorkies

 his tradition.

 How do Yorkies coat colors change?
-I like to show
+I

-phases of Yorkie development.
-They change so
+development.
+They change so much.

-much.
 Heres Nala below and above, grown

 carrier case, in the truck.
 His lines include